Kai535813/Music-People/README.md

 **Classification: Utility Tool**

 ## Discription:
 Music-People is a music software.
-It include regular practice functions such as a tuner and metronome.
+It includes regular practice functions such as a tuner and metronome.
 On top of that it has a harmonizer and ear training functions.

-## Time-Line:
+## GUI:

 ![Mock UI](https://github.com/Kai535813/Music-People/blob/main/Images/Screenshot%202025-10-31%206.32.28%20PM.png?raw=true)